online doctor logo

 How long can you have chlamydia without knowing?

 Symptoms usually appear within 1-3 weeks after exposure, but sometimes symptoms can occur after several months.
-Many people remain asymptomatic; therefore, regular screening is essential in sexually active individuals.
+Many remain asymptomatic; therefore, regular screening is essential in sexually active individuals.

 Can you die from chlamydia?